 Twin-wire - Looking For You / One Night Stand

-(Private, 1986)
+(private, 1986)

 If you dig DIAMOND HEAD-esque vocals, then this is for you as the singer is a dead ringer for Sean Harris.
 Music wise we're served an up-tempo and slightly chaotic a-side (the drums especially are sort of all over the place), coupled with a slower number on the flip where the bands adopts a slightly softer approach while still remaining firmly rooted in heavy metal.
 Rating: - Rarity: - Country: